Maricel Gonzales, RN

 Award Winning Author

-Ms. Maricel Gonzales, a happy person with tons of high energy and a good soul.
+Maricel Gonzales, RN is a happy person with tons of high energy and a good soul.
 Her personality connects her so strongly with the people around her and to the people she works for.
 She is very passionate about making a difference and sharing her knowledge in elder care and mental health challenges.

 Maricel’s humanitarian qualities, nursing background, physical therapy studies, extensive trainings and working in hospitals, mental institutions and big nursing homes in the Philippines and New Zealand, especially in advance dementia unit gave her a broad base on her approach for her chapter.
 Migrating to Canada gave her passion more life and meaning that fuelled it to be on fire.